nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 Additional data sources and remote stores can easily be added using the Morpheus SDK, the key to applying DFP to a new data source is through the process of feature selection.
 Any data source can be fed into DFP after some preprocessing to get a feature vector per log/data point​.
 Since DFP builds a targeted model for each entity (user/service/machine... etc.), it would work best if the chosen data source has a field that uniquely identifies the entity we’re trying to model.

+## DFP Examples
+The DFP workflow is provided as two separate examples: a simple, "starter" pipeline for new users and a complex, "production" pipeline for full scale deployments.
+While these two examples both peform the same general tasks, they do so in very different ways.
+The following is a breakdown of the differences between the two examples.

+### The "Starter" Example

+This example is designed to simplify the number of stages and components and provided a fully contained workflow in a single pipeline.

+Key Differences:
+ * A single pipeline which performs both training and inference
+ * Requires no external services
+ * Can be run from the Morpheus CLI

+This example is described in more detail in [`examples/digital_fingerprinting/starter/README.md`](/examples/digital_fingerprinting/starter/README.md)

+### The "Production" Example

+This example is designed to show what a full scale, production ready, DFP deployment in Morpheus would look like.
+It contains all of the necessary components (such as a model store), to allow multiple Morpheus pipelines to communicate at a scale that can handle the workload of an entire company.

+Key Differences:
+ * Multiple pipelines are specialized to perform either training or inference
+ * Requires setting up a model store to allow the training and inference pipelines to communicate
+ * Organized into a docker-compose deployment for easy startup
+ * Contains a Jupyter notebook service to ease development and debugging
+ * Can be deployed to Kubernetes using provided Helm charts
+ * Uses many customized stages to maximize performance.

+This example is described in more detail in [`examples/digital_fingerprinting/production/README.md`](/examples/digital_fingerprinting/production/README.md)

 ### DFP Features